LucasDachman/CSCI-3753-Womack-Sum2017/index.md

 ### Sync Repository

-The steps will sync you local repo with the current version of *this* repo.
+These steps will sync your local repo with the current version of *this* repo.
+Run in local repo directory

 ```Shell
 # First fetch
 $ git fetch upstream